SeminiRathnayaka/SeminiRathnayaka/README.md

 * 🦾 Robotics & Intelligent Systems
 * 📱 Mobile & Web Applications

-> **Curiosity and consistency fuel me every single day.**

-I'm currently learning, experimenting, and building projects that turn ideas into real working systems.

----

-## 🚀 What I'm Building

 ### 🤖 AI & Healthcare
 I'm interested in creating AI systems that are not only intelligent, but also **useful, accessible, and human-friendly**.